 Abbott Case Study Competition

-You are invited to submit case studies that address contemporary issues in the practice of diabetes care, diabetes education and self-management involving the use of flash glucose monitoring with or without ambulatory glucose profile.
+Members submitted case studies that addressed contemporary issues in the practice of diabetes care, diabetes education and self-management involving the use of flash glucose monitoring with or without ambulatory glucose profile.

-A submitted case study must include principles of person-centred care (see Appendix) while discussing the use of flash glucose monitoring1 with or without ambulatory glucose profile2.
+The topics for the competition had to include principles of person-centred care while discussing the use of flash glucose monitoring1 with or without ambulatory glucose profile2.

-Please address any (one or many) of the following questions in your submitted case study:
+The case studies addressed any (one or many) of the following questions:

 - How have the patient’s outcomes (clinical or non-clinical) improved with this technology?